Regulators say EU to delay Basel bank capital rules

 "A deal to my satisfaction looks highly unlikely," said Sharon Bowles, the British lawmaker who chairs the parliament's economic and monetary affairs committee.

-The dispute centres on matters such as a demand by the parliament for rules capping banker bonuses at the level of their salary to be written into the new bank-capital legislation, but it is by no means the only outstanding issue.
+The dispute centers on matters such as a demand by the parliament for rules capping banker bonuses at the level of their salary to be written into the new bank-capital legislation, but it is by no means the only outstanding issue.

 "For people to suggest that the parliament is blocking it on remuneration is nonsense," Bowles told Reuters.
 "There are a trillion other things."